RhoInc/sas-sgplot/README.md

 The ODS Graphics technology that provides *the right balance between ease of use and customizability* is the family of SG procedures, and in particular SGPLOT.
-To that end we have created a wiki.
+Indeed, we are so enamored with SGPLOT that we have created a wiki.

 * The Home page contains a high-level overview of the SGPLOT procedure.
 * The Examples pages each take an individual figure and break it down into bite-sized morsels.